 Every state varies with how real estate agents can handle transactions and the clients they represent.
-Currently in Vermont, agents can represent a seller, another real estate agent or you, the buyer.
-During your initial visit with a real estate professional you will be given a disclosure about representation and asked to sign this form.
+Currently, in Vermont, agents can represent a seller, another real estate agent or you, the buyer.
+During your initial visit with a real estate professional, you will be given a disclosure about representation and asked to sign a form

 Note what it says at the top of this disclosure.
 “This is not a Contract,” and “This mandatory disclosure shall be given to the consumer at the first reasonable opportunity, and must be given to the consumer before discussion of confidential information; entering into a service agreement; or showing a property.”